 The HSRC has an important role to play in the context of the 4IR.
 As a statutory public research institute, the HSRC holds a critical position in the research-policy nexus, and has the necessary research capabilities to ask important questions.
-The HSRC's public mandate indicates a responsibility to engage with issues of technological disruption.
-A dedicated task team within the HSRC is currently examining how the organisation could champion the social sciences in the national 4IR policy response, with a focus on research and analysis in the context of poverty, unemployment, and inequality.
+The HSRC's public mandate indicates a responsibility to engage with issues of technological disruption, with a focus on research and analysis in the context of poverty, unemployment, and inequality.
+In line with this mandate, the HSRC will continue to lead research into the key areas of enquiry of the 4IR, and engage with policy makers and other stakeholders to continue informing and shaping the ways in which South Africa harnesses technological change for the public good.